simcesplatform/simcesplatform.github.io/markdown/core_platformmanager.md

 # Platform Manager

-- TODO: add links to manifest file page and simulation configuration file page
+- TODO: add links to manifest file page
 - TODO: add other documentation page links where appropriate

 Component that is used to start new simulation runs in the SimCES simulation platform.